Geno Segers: Early life

 Segers was an American football player, wrestler, and track athlete in high school and college.
 He played American football at Western Carolina University.
 Segers then played professional rugby league.
 He played in the American National Rugby League and won two caps for United States national rugby league team against Wales national rugby league team in 1995.
 From there, he moved to New Zealand to play for the Richmond Rovers rugby league team.

 Career

 At the suggestion of a friend, Segers auditioned for voice ads at a New Zealand radio station.
 His natural bass tone earned him a lot of attention, and caught the attention of an agent that led Segers to be cast as Mufasa in the Australian production of The Lion King.
 He went on to star in the American and Chinese productions as well.

 In 2010, Segers gained a main role on Pair of Kings as Mason Makoola.

 In 2015, Segers appeared in the film Bone Tomahawk, where he starred as a major antagonist called "Boar Tusk", a savage and mute member of an extremely violent cannibalistic mute clan, called the "Troglodytes".

 In 2018, Segers recurred on the TV series Knight Squad as the main villain Ryker.
 He reprised this role in a crossover episode of Henry Danger.

 Segers voices Hekarro, Leader of the Tenakth, in Horizon Forbidden West.

+On September 1, 2026, Segers was planned to make his Broadway debut as Hades in the Broadway production of Hadestown.
+It has since been announced that he will no longer be joining the production due to alleged past transphobic remarks.